coryhouse/mock-data-pattern/README.md

 # Mock Data Pattern

-This project showcases the mock data pattern.
+This project showcases how to use centralized mock data using React.
 A centralized mock data file drives three different use cases:

 1. Storybook stories
 2. Automated tests